Holiday Safety Tips from Private Investigators

 Other important holiday safety tips include keeping your valuables from being stolen.
 The traditional method of concealing your valuables is to keep them in a safe.
 A safe place is great, but it must be too heavy for the delinquents to remove from your home.
 If the safe is small enough to carry, they won’t waste time trying to gain access while in your home.
 They will pick it up, carry it with them, and figure out how to bust it open later.

 A thief who enters a home is generally looking for a quick grab.
 They want to get in and get out before the police arrive.
-But, if they manage to get in without setting off an alarm, they aren’t any barking dogs, and no neighbors are watching.
+But, if they manage to get in without setting off an alarm, there aren’t any barking dogs, and no neighbors are watching.
 They may have plenty of time to look around inside your home.
 Anything that is left out in the open will be an easy steal.

 So, to keep your valuables safe, you’ll need to out-think the bad guys.
 Consider putting valuable items in inconspicuous places such as the freezer, the fish tank, the toilet tank, the pantry, and other areas.